 The Plant Base edition for Linux is in a long-term Beta test status.
 This is due to the incredible variety of Linux distributions and desktop environments and also the frequency of new and changed OS versions.
 We cannot test on them all and therefore it is impossible to guarantee that the Plant Base program and its database will execute correctly on every Linux installation.

-Although more recent than the Windows and Mac editions, the Linux edition has been under development for some time and is actually very stable.
+Although more recent than the Windows and Mac editions, the Linux edition has been under development for some time and is now very stable.
 It performs extremely well on our own systems and is perfectly suitable for day to day use.

 Like the other editions, this is an efficient native application and uses exactly the same database files as the others.
 It also has the same features - much of the program code is common between all editions.

-Reminder - Plant Base is not free software, all editions are "commercial" products.
+Reminder - Plant Base is not open source free software, all editions are "commercial" products.
 We absolutely respect and admire the tradition of free and open source software, most notably on the Linux platform.
 But not all projects are a suitabe fit.
 Our software has always been offered in the spirit of fairness - our passion is for plants, not profit!
 Therefore during the Beta phase we are happy to give Linux users a free life-time licence.

-A simple tar archive (.tar.gz) of the files is provided, either full installion or only program update.
+A tar archive (.tar.gz) of the files is provided for either full installion or program only update.
 The files can easily be extracted using the Archive Manager application or by command-line if preferred.
-We recommended they are installed as a directory under the user's home location.
-However, the end-user has considerable choice - for example the database part can be placed in a separate directory.
+We recommend they are installed as a directory under the user's home location.
+However, the end-user has considerable choice.

 The file-set for the application is very simple - to operate correctly the help and language sub-directories need to be in the same place as the program executable and also normally the "PlantBase.prefs" file for run-time settings.
 The database files may be moved to any suitable location if prefered.